Extending your home, whether upwards or outwards, is always a great way to add both value and space.

 The council will then decide upon whether the extension work meets the requirements for ‘permitted development, as well as contact those living nearby to inform them of the proposed work, offering the chance for them to raise objections.

-Written by LMB Loft Conversions, the leading providers of loft and home extensions across Croydon, London and the wider region.
+Written by LMB Group, the leading providers of loft and home extensions across Croydon, London and the wider region.